Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/subscriber.md

 - Create an empty game object and name it `RosSubscriber`
 - Attach the `RosSubscriberExample` script to the `RosSubscriber` game object and drag the cube game object onto the `cube` parameter ni the Inspector window.
-- In the Inspector window of the Editor change the `hostName` parameter on the `RosSubscriber ` game object to the ROS master URI.
+- In the Inspector window of the Editor change the `unityHostName` parameter on the `RosSubscriber ` game object to the Unity machine's URI.
+(Note for Windows users: the connection will be rejected unless you put the actual IP address the VM connects to.
+Don't just use your machine's main IP address.)
 - Press play in the editor

 ### In ROS Terminal Window